Pinhole Photography Book

-My pinhole photography book entitled “The Pinhole Thing: The Beauty of Simplicity” is in production!
+My pinhole photography book entitled “The Pinhole Thing: The Beauty of Simplicity” is coming soon!

 I’ve always dreamed of publishing a pinhole photography book featuring my pinhole photography.
 With some luck and your help with a Kickstarter I hope to make it a reality.